 Climate change is an environmental problem that has a significant effect on the continued existence of life, including human beings, and efforts to prevent it are now a major challenge for the global community.
-The Group has positioned climate change initiatives as an important management theme and will promote measures to mitigate climate change by reducing greenhouse gas emissions, and to adapt to the effects of climate change.
+The Group has positioned climate change initiatives as an important management theme and is promoting the reduction of greenhouse gas emissions resulting from its business activities.

-Reduction of Greenhouse Gas Emissions
+Reduction of Greenhouse Gas (GHG) Emissions

-To mitigate climate change, the Group is reducing its energy consumption and greenhouse gas emissions by preventing the leakage of fluorocarbons.
-In fiscal 2020, we achieved the $CO_2$ emission reduction targets set in the Medium-Term Environmental Action Plan 16-20.
+To mitigate climate change, the Group is endeavoring to reduce its energy consumption and greenhouse gas emissions by preventing the leakage of fluorocarbons, and has set a target of a 25% reduction (global: scope 1 + 2) in GHG emissions by fiscal 2025 compared to fiscal 2019 in the Medium-Term Environmental Action Plan 21-25.